HL7644/GPTNeo-RewardModel-Training/README.md

 **3. Supervised Fine Tuning**

-Applys fine-tuning on pre-trained GPTNeo model based on question + preferred answer
+Running sft.ipynb applys fine-tuning on pre-trained GPTNeo model based on question + preferred answer

 Validation and Test Metrics are rewards given by Reward Model trained in 2.